MangoBee/blog/docs/layout.md

 Quartz **components**, like plugins, can take in additional properties as configuration options.
 If you're familiar with React terminology, you can think of them as Higher-order Components.

 See [a list of all the components](component.md) for all available components along with their configuration options.
-You can also checkout the guide on [[creating components]] if you're interested in further customizing the behaviour of Quartz.
+You can also checkout the guide on [creating components](creating%20components.md) if you're interested in further customizing the behaviour of Quartz.

 ### Style

-Most meaningful style changes like colour scheme and font can be done simply through the [[configuration#General Configuration|general configuration]] options.
+Most meaningful style changes like colour scheme and font can be done simply through the [](configuration.md#General%20Configuration|general%20configuration) options.
 However, if you'd like to make more involved style changes, you can do this by writing your own styles.
 Quartz 4, like Quartz 3, uses [Sass](https://sass-lang.com/guide/) for styling.

 You can see the base style sheet in `quartz/styles/base.scss` and write your own in `quartz/styles/custom.scss`.